JiachenYuan/MapleJuice/README.md

 ## Overview

-This project originated as a course assignment in a Distributed Systems course, where the goal was to design and implement a Hadoop-like system.
+This project originated as a course assignment (refactored in Golang) in a Distributed Systems course, where the goal was to design and implement a Hadoop-like system.
 Through the development of MapleJuice, I gained valuable insights into the intricate world of distributed systems.

 ## Key Features